heskarioth/py-booking.com/README.md

 ```python
 hw = booking()
 ```
-Show me all the hostels in South Africa
+Show me all the hotels in Afghanistan
 ```python
 hw.get_hostel_by_country_name('South Africa')
 ```